What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Closed collaboration is most useful when you’re working on a start-up or an innovative product to commercialize.
 Closed collaborative groups are much smaller, and they involve more frequent and closer interaction between members.

 Co-design is an example of closed collaboration.
 It’s based on the idea that the user is an important partner in the process of creating a new product (Sanders & Stappers, 2008).
 Organizing co-design workshops requires intimate and intensive interactions between participants, usually a relatively small, well-defined group of stakeholders working together closely throughout the design process.
-In co-design, stakeholders, such as users, designers, and other relevant parties, are deeply involved in every step of the design journey, from identifying problems to generating solutions and refining outcomes.
+In co-design, stakeholders, such as users, designers and other relevant parties, are deeply involved in every step of the design journey, from identifying problems to generating solutions and refining outcomes.

-Botero & Hyysalo (2013) address the need to develop methods that support ongoing and evolving co-design efforts, especially with groups that might not have a lot of resources, design knowledge, or technical skills, such as the elderly.
+Botero & Hyysalo (2013) address the need to develop methods that support ongoing and evolving co-design efforts, especially with groups that might not have a lot of resources, design knowledge or technical skills, such as the elderly.
 They focus on how to sustain engagement in co-design processes within everyday life, emphasizing the gradual evolution of design practices that adapt to the needs and contributions of older adults.
 The study highlights the importance of continuous involvement and iterative learning to make technology more accessible and useful for aging populations.

 Overall, there are three main ideas behind co-design: